 (ii) the repair of the goods, or the cost of repair of the goods.

-(g) Subject to clause 21(c), the Seller shall not in any circumstances be liable to the Buyer under or in connection with this Agreement, or in negligence or any other tort or otherwise howsoever, as a result of any act or omission in the course of or in connection with the performance of this Agreement, for or in respect of any Excluded Loss.
+(g) Subject to clause 21(c), and to the extent permitted by law, the Seller shall not in any circumstances be liable to the Buyer under or in connection with these terms and conditions, or in negligence or any other tort or otherwise howsoever, as a result of any act or omission in the course of or in connection with the supply of the goods or performance of these terms and conditions, for or in respect of any Excluded Loss.

-(h) The Seller makes no express warranties in relation to the suitability for any purpose of goods or materials supplied by a Seller.
+(i) The Seller makes no express warranties in relation to the suitability for any purpose of goods or materials supplied by the Seller.